-Working entry-level positions in your field of interest after your undergraduate degree will allow you to explore your talent, gauge your passion, and network with professionals.
-With these experiences, you can be more confident that your chosen field is truly your life’s calling.
-With clarification, you can also consider types of graduate programs more carefully.
-For example, perhaps your interest in social work grows but you find that you will need to get specific clinical certification based on what you learn about the population you’d like to specialize in and work with.
+Working entry-level positions in your field of interest can help you explore your talent, gauge your passion, and network with other professionals.
+With these experiences, you can be more confident that your chosen field is truly your life’s calling, as well as better differentiate between grad degree programs.
+For example, perhaps your interest in social work grows, but you've realized that you will need to obtain specific clinical certification based on the population you’d like to work with.

 Here are some questions to ask yourself as you consider your field and longer term goals:

 - What experiences have led me to choose this degree path?

 - What are my career goals, and do they demand a graduate degree at this time?